 Open ARCHER2 Calls

 A list of any currently open calls through which you can apply for access to ARCHER2.
-Details of the specific requirements for these calls (for example, what is a TA) are provided below.

 |Call (Web Link)||Closing Date||TA Receipt Deadline||Notes||TA Form Link|

-|Pioneer Projects||12 October 2020 (4pm)||7 September 2020 (4pm)||EPSRC Call Details.
+|Pioneer Projects||No open calls||EPSRC Call Details.
 EPSRC remit only.

 ARCHER2 computing resource for a maximum duration of two years.